randombit/grab-rss/readme.txt

 """

-The pool_size specifies how many processes to use for downloading feeds.
-Running several downloads in parallel can substantially speed up how fast grab_rss runs (for my 60 feeds, from just under a minute with 1 process to under 10 seconds with 6 procs; further increases in pool size didn't decrease runtimes).
+The pool_size specifies how many processes to use for downloading feeds (using the multiprocessing module, which means you have to have Python 2.6 or have installed it specially for this to work)

+Running several downloads in parallel can substantially speed up how fast grab_rss runs (for my 60-something feeds, from just under a minute with 1 process to under 10 seconds with 6 procs; further increases in pool size didn't decrease runtimes (on a quad-core)).
 The optimal size will depend a lot on your local hardware and network as well as how many feeds you are trying to get (and all of their hardware and networks).
-The default pool size is 0, which means don't use the multiprocessing module.
+The default pool size is 0, which means don't use the multiprocessing module at all.

 The default socket timeout is 30 seconds, which is probably fine unless you have a very wonky network or are running only a single